Xunnamius/projector-pipeline/README.md

 collected metadata as an artifact.
 It is usually not necessary to invoke this component action manually in workflows that invoke other component actions; this is because the other actions invoke this action internally.
-However, it _is_ necessary to invoke this action in flows that eventually invoke the `metadata-download` component action, as is the case with `projector-pipeline`.
+However, it _is_ necessary to invoke this action manually when running workflows that invoke the `metadata-download` component action.

 ```YML
 uses: xunnamius/projector-pipeline@v1.0.0